TAFIM

 The Information Systems Architecture concept, as pictured by the TAFIM in 1996.

-Technical Architecture Framework for Information Management (TAFIM) was a 1990s reference model for enterprise architecture by and for the United States Department of Defense (DoD).
+Technical Architecture Framework for Information Management (TAFIM) is a discontinued enterprise architecture framework that was developed by and for the United States Department of Defense (DoD).

 TAFIM provided enterprise-level guidance for the evolution of the DoD Technical infrastructure.
 It identifies the services, standards, concepts, components, and configurations that can be used to guide the development of technical architectures that meet specific mission requirements.

 TAFIM has been developed by the United States Department of Defense from 1986 until 1999.
 Parallel in 1994 they started the development of the C4ISR Architecture Framework, which evolved into the Department of Defense Architecture Framework (DoDAF) in the new millennium.
 TAFIM concepts are further developed in TOGAF, which first version in 1995 was based on the TAFIM framework.

 Overview

 The "Technical Architecture Framework for Information Management" (TAFIM) was described in 1995 as: